hphelion/documentation/migration-overview-reference.md

 ###Connecting to a Windows instance### {#connectwindows}

-You can use Windows Remote Desktop Connection (RDC) to access the new instance from a Windows client system.
+You can use Windows Remote Desktop Connection (RDC) to access the new instance from a Windows local system.

 In order to use RDC, you must have the password for a user account on the 13.5 instance.
 By default, an Administrator account is present on all new instances.
 The following procedure includes steps for retrieving the Administrator password.

-**IMPORTANT!** You must have [port 3389 open in your Security Group](#securitygroup) in order to RDP as this is the port that service uses.
+**IMPORTANT!** You must have [port 3389 open in your Security Group](#securitygroup), as this is the port that the remote desktop protocol uses.

-To connect to a Windows instance from a Windows client:
+To connect to a Windows instance from a Windows system:

 1. Launch Windows Remote Desktop connection, by default **Start > All Programs > Accessories > Remote Desktop Connection**.